situ0020/ecommerce-website/user-testing-report.md

 # User Testing Report

-User testing was conducted by {your name} on {specific date} between the times of {start time} and {end time} with the following participants:
+User testing was conducted by {Katie Situ} on {March 26 2014} between the times of {3:15PM} and {end 3:40PM} with the following participants:

 - {Amanda Sparks}
 - {Pedro Santos}